Serial-ATA/lofty-rs/README.md

 ## Performance

-Using **audiotags** incurs a little overhead due to vtables if you want to guess the metadata format (from file extension).
+Using **Lofty** incurs a little overhead due to vtables if you want to guess the metadata format (from file extension).
 Apart from this the performance is almost the same as directly calling function provided by those 'specialized' crates.
-(It is possible to use **audiotags** *without* dynamic dispatch, in which case you need to specify the tag type but benefit from speed improvement).
+(It is possible to use **Lofty** *without* dynamic dispatch, in which case you need to specify the tag type but benefit from speed improvement).

 No copies will be made if you only need to read and write metadata of one format.
-If you want to convert between tags, copying is unavoidable no matter if you use **audiotags** or use getters and setters provided by specialized libraries. **audiotags** is not making additional unnecessary copies.
+If you want to convert between tags, copying is unavoidable no matter if you use **Lofty** or use getters and setters provided by specialized libraries. **Lofty** is not making additional unnecessary copies.

 Theoretically it is possible to achieve zero-copy conversions if all parsers can parse into a unified struct.
 However, this is going to be a lot of work.
 I might be able to implement them, but it will be no sooner than the Christmas vacation.